The pitch grid and scales

 - • Selecting the tonic and scale variety

-All these functions and options are reached via the Pitch Ruler to the left of the Note Editor.
+All these functions and options are reached via the pitch ruler.
 They are organized in such a way that you only ever see the parameters you actually need for the task in hand.
 Think of a drawer that can either be pulled slightly open or else opened to its maximum extent.
 In this tour, we are concerned with the selection and use of scales, so we will pull the drawer only a third of the way out.

-- Chromatic Snap: Notes snap to the nearest degree of the chromatic scale and the lines on the Pitch Ruler are more boldly displayed.
+- Chromatic Snap: notes snap to the nearest point on the chromatic scale and the lines on the ruler are more boldly displayed.

-- Scale Snap: In this case, based on its own analysis of the audio material, Melodyne selects what it considers the most appropriate major or minor scale.
-The tonic (or ‘keynote’) thus ascertained is highlighted in the Pitch Ruler.
+- Scale Snap: uses initially the nearest major or minor scale, as determined by Melodyne based on its analysis of the audio material.
+The tonic (or ‘keynote’) thus ascertained is highlighted in the pitch ruler.
 Naturally you can alter the scale and tonic but we will come to that in a moment.
-Let’s look first at the other options in this menu.
+Let’s just look first at the other options in this menu.

-Here you can choose the appearance of the background in the Note Editor.
+- Pitch Background: here you can choose the appearance of the background in the edit pane.

-- Piano Keyboard: the darker beams in the Note Editor represent the black notes of a piano keyboard and the paler beams the white ones – a layout with which users of most MIDI editors will be familiar.
+- Keyboard: the darker beams represent the black notes of a piano keyboard and the paler beams the white notes – a layout with which users of most MIDI editors will be familiar.

-Here you can choose whether the Pitch Ruler displays the names of the notes or the degrees of the scale.
+- Pitch Names: here you can choose whether the ruler displays the names of the notes or the degrees of the scale.

 Adjusting the master tuning

-The narrow column on the very left is the Reference Pitch Ruler.
-Drag in either direction the mark alongside any note – A4, for example – and the Frequency Ruler appears, which you can consult as you fine-tune the note in question and, with it, of course, all the other notes of the scale.
-What you are doing here is adjusting the master tuning for the entire Pitch Grid.
+The narrow column on the very left is the reference pitch ruler.
+Drag up and down the mark alongside any note – A4, for example.
+A frequency ruler appears for you to consult as you fine-tune the note in question – and with it, of course, all the other notes of the scale.
+What you are doing here is adjusting the master tuning for the entire pitch grid.
 A tip: increase the vertical zoom factor, as this will make it easier for you to locate the value you want.

 By right-clicking any of the marks on the ruler, you can open a small context menu.
-This offers a number of pointers to help you bring the Pitch Grid swiftly into line with a particular tuning:
+This offers a number of pointers to help you bring the pitch grid swifly into line with a particular tuning:

 - At the top, you will see the current frequency of the note selected.

-- Concert: bases the tuning on modern standard concert pitch (where A4 = 440 Hz).
+- Standard: bases the tuning on modern standard concert pitch (where A4 = 440 Hz).

-- Default: bases the tuning on the frequency currently assigned to A4 in the Preferences dialog.
+- Default: bases the tuning on the frequency currently assigned to A in the Preferences dialog.